PAARKAVYB/sarsa-learning/README.md

 ![output](op5.png)

 ## RESULT:
-Thus the optimal policy for the given RL environment is found using SARSA-Learning and the state values are compared with the Monte Carlo method.
+Thus, the optimal policy for the given RL environment is found using SARSA-Learning and the state values are compared with the Monte Carlo method.